 Getting care for symptoms and side effects

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the cancer and treatment to ease side effects at the same time.
-In fact, children who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for the cancer at the same time that they receive treatment to ease side effects.
+In fact, children who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.